Mowbraytown Presbyterian Church

+The church closed in December 1992 and was sold in 1995.
+The building is now used as commercial office space.

 History

-Mowbraytown Presbyterian Church was erected in late 1885 on land donated by Williamina Mowbray, widow of the "father" of Presbyterianism in Queensland, Rev. Thomas Mowbray.
+The former Mowbraytown Presbyterian Church was erected in late 1885 on land donated by Williamina Mowbray, widow of the "father" of Presbyterianism in Queensland, Rev. Thomas Mowbray.
 In 1851, Mowbray was instrumental in establishing at Grey Street, South Brisbane, Queensland's first Presbyterian church.
 This building has been demolished, but his name and work is commemorated in the Mowbraytown Presbyterian Church.

 In the 1850s, Mowbray acquired a substantial parcel of land, including what is now Mowbray Park and parts of East Brisbane, at what was then referred to as Kangaroo Point.
 In 1884 Mrs Mowbray sold part of the estate to Josiah Young of Brisbane.
 Young immediately subdivided this land as the Mowbraytown Estate, from which East Brisbane derives much of its identity.
 In 1885 Mrs Mowbray re-acquired from Young two allotments at the corner of Geelong Street and Mowbray Terrace, which she then donated to the church.

 The rapid development of the East Brisbane area during the 1880s prompted the establishment of a Charge in Mowbraytown.
 Mowbraytown was unusual also in that it emerged almost immediately as an established and self-sustaining charge.
 The first service was conducted on 22 November 1885 and a minister was appointed permanently in March 1886.